Citrus, Lemon ‘Lisbon’

 Evergreen, Edible fruit, Decorative fruit or berries

 Vigorous, upright, thorny tree to 20–25 ft. tall; also available on dwarf rootstock (‘Dwarf Lisbon’).
-Denser than ‘Eureka’, but fruit practically identical.
-Can be trimmed up into highly decorative small tree.
+Denser than ‘Eureka’, but fruit is practically identical.
+Can be trimmed up into a highly decorative small tree.
 Ripens mostly in fall but has some ripe fruit all year.
 More resistant to cold than ‘Eureka’ and better adapted to high heat; best lemon for Arizona.
 There is also a seedless form.

 Sport of ‘Eureka’ with green-and-white leaves and green stripes on immature fruit; everbea...